thomalex001/ga-project-2/README.md

 to read the documentation.

 ## Wins
-* As our first project involving back-end programming and fetching and API, the process was highly enjoyable and our communication really helped getting things done in time.
+* This was our first project involving back-end programming and fetching and API, the process was highly enjoyable and our communication really helped getting things done in time.
-* Use of CSS library made our styling simpler even though we lost valuable time in the process of reading the documentation.
+* The use of CSS library made our styling simpler even though we lost valuable time in the process of reading the documentation.

 ## Key Learning/Takeways
 * Pair-Programming